cbenard/ntdsrmods/README.md

 ##Download and Installation

-You need to open your [chrome extensions settings](chrome://extensions) page.
+You need to open your chrome extensions settings page.
+You can get to this by typing `chrome://extensions` into the address bar, or currently (Chrome's UI changes a lot) by going to the menu icon at the top right, selecting Settings, and then selecting extensions.
+Good luck!

 Then drag the `ntdsrmods.crx` file into the extension settings page and allow it to be installed.

 ##Issues and Suggestions